alexkross/AIR/README.md

 On the other hand by cascading the engines in such a way the more conscious reasoning may be achieved on the top node with less demands on resources.

-Outlined here topology is not the only possible, moreover the Egress stream may be as simple as serial bitwise flow or rather complicated for the case when interactiveness are reqiured (e.g. the subject is a human).
+The outlined here topology is not the only possible, moreover the Egress stream may be as simple as serial bitwise flow or rather complicated for the case when interactiveness are reqiured (e.g. the subject is a human).

 ## Current status